nguyenkhanh-k2/Fca-Sumi-Remake/DOCS.md

 <a name="markAsRead"></a>
 ### api.markAsRead(threadID, [read[, callback]])

-Given a threadID will mark all the unread messages as read.
+Given a threadID will mark all the unread messages in a thread as read.
 Facebook will take a couple of seconds to show that you've read the messages.

 You can also mark new messages as read automatically.
 See [api.setOptions](#setOptions).
+But be careful, this will make your account getting banned, especially when receiving *HUGE* amount of messages.

 __Arguments__